Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 |cupric nitrate||Cu2+, NO3–||Cu(NO3)2|

-The trick here that you need to remember is to always write the cation first (with its correct charge) followed by the anion (with its correct charge) like what was done in the second column.
+The trick here that you need to remember is always to write the cation first (with its correct charge) followed by the anion (with its correct charge) like what was done in the second column.

 Next, whatever the charge of the cation is, take its absolute value and make it the subscript of the anion.
 Then, take the absolute value of the charge of the anion and make it the subscript of the cation.
 Make sure to include parentheses if the ion is polyatomic!
 For example, in calcium hydroxide, there is a huge difference between Ca(OH)2 (the correct formula) and CaOH2 (non-existent).